 “Tell me a story and it will live in my heart forever.”

-Storytelling is key for reaching and connecting with customers, especially millennials.
-Great stories build relationships and win customers, and a story must resonate emotionally if a brand wants to reach the generation known as “millennials.”
-Traditional advertising, the old way of selling a product by talking about how great the product is, does not work well with this generation.
-More than anything, it is important to form a connection with millennials if you want them to be loyal followers of your brand.
-Further, for a brand to attract loyal millennial followers it is especially important that the brand be transparent and authentic—just as you would expect your friends to be.
+Storytelling is key for reaching and connecting with customers.
+Great stories build relationships and win customers.
+A story must resonate emotionally, especially if a brand wants to reach the generation known as “millennials.”
+Traditional advertising, the old way of selling a product by talking about how great the product is, does not work well anymore.
+For millennials, it is important to them to feel a connection with a brand, if they are to become loyal followers of that brand.
+Further, it is especially important that the brand be transparent and authentic—just as you would expect your friends to be.
 But how does a brand reach an audience and make an authentic, emotional connection?
 The most effective way to do that is through storytelling.

 What is storytelling?